51Degrees/dotNET-Device-Detection/README.md

 * Web sites using memory mode use a byte array to improve start up time.
 * Version 3.2 data file formats are supported in parallel with version 3.1 data files.
 * 51Degrees unit tests are now part of the open source distribution.

+### Changes from 3.2.1

+* TrieProvider now support V3.2 data file format which includes embedded HTTP headers in the properties data array.
+* TrieProvider supports NameValueCollection of HTTP headers rather than a single user agent string.
+An collection of device indexes is returned for each of the relevant headers.
+The collection can be used with new GetPropertyValue methods to return the property value from the most relevant HTTP header.
+* If a file is used with the StreamFactory it will only be deleted if the IsTemporary parameter is set to true.
+Previously the extension of the file was used to determine if the file was temporary and eligible for deletion.
+* Stream DataSet now exposes information related to the number of readers created and queued in the underlying Pool.

 ### Changes from 3.1.13